abhishekthakur0/MatrixServer/README.md

-# Matrix Server Setup
+# Matrix Server with Firebase Authentication

-A comprehensive guide for setting up a Matrix server using Synapse and PostgreSQL.
+A comprehensive guide and implementation for setting up a Matrix server with Firebase authentication integration.

 ## Table of Contents